-For the purpose of this report Medicare-subsidised services provided by a psychiatrist, included patient attendances (or consultations), group psychotherapy, tele-psychiatry, case conferences and electroconvulsive therapy.
-Electroconvulsive therapy may be provided by either a psychiatrist or another medical practitioner together with an anaesthetist.
+For the purpose of this report, Medicare-subsidised services provided by a psychiatrist included patient attendances (or consultations), group psychotherapy, tele-psychiatry, case conferences and electroconvulsive therapy.

-The GCPHN region rate for clinical psychologists' services per 100 people (9.7) was above the national rate (7.5) in 2018-19 (Table 3).
-In 2018-19, 14,667 Gold Coast residents had a consultation with a psychiatrist leading to 60,272 consultations in total.
+The GCPHN region rate for clinical psychologists' services (8.4 per 100 people) was above the national rate (6.8 per 100 people) in 2020-21 (Table 3).
+In 2020-21, 15,507 Gold Coast residents had a consultation with a psychiatrist, leading to 54,332 consultations in total.

 Table 3.
-Psychiatrist's services per 100 people, number of patients and number of services, Gold Coast 2013-14 to 2018-19
+Psychiatrist's services per 100 people, number of patients and number of services, Gold Coast, 2013-14 to 2020-2021